 4.9 Except in the case of a customer who is not contracting in the course of a business nor holding himself out as doing so, Practice Track reserves the right to charge the amount of any value added tax payable whether or not included on the invoice.

 4.10 Practice Track will begin charging monthly payments on a date six weeks after the Commencement Date, unless another date has been agreed by both parties.

 4.11 The first monthly payment shall include the VAT payable for the entire year of the contract.

 5.1 Each party shall ensure that it complies with the data protection legislation in force from time to time to the extent that such legislation applies to each party’s activities as contemplated by this Agreement.

-5.2 We undertake that we will maintain reasonable security measures to protect the security and integrity of any data stored on our system.
+5.2 We undertake that we will maintain reasonable security measures to protect the security and integrity of any data stored on our system relating to you.